Admissions

 • How young can my child start?

-Ecole Bilingue’s Preschool welcome children starting at age 2 in its dedicated “Toute Petite Section”.
+Ecole Bilingue’s Preschool welcomes children starting at age 2 in its dedicated “Toute Petite Section”.
 Children must be 2 years old on the first day of school to qualify for enrollment.
 Children do not have to be potty trained to be enrolled in this class.

 • Do you offer a late immersion program for students entering the upper elementary or middle school with no formal French education?